Kris-Bits/.github/profile/README.md

 KrisBits is less of a project and more of a collective of ideas I wanted to create but did not need on profile.

-> Game Scripts
+> Game Scripts,
-> VRM & MMD models
+> VRM & MMD models,
-> personal & public dotfiles
+> personal & public dotfiles,
-> Unrealeased mp3 files
+> Unrealeased mp3 files,
 > free pdf library

 ## Find Me

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+you can currently find me on any of the platforms below!

 | Me | README |
 | ------ | ------ |